- Until 6 Months of Age – Feed your pup 3 times a day (breakfast, lunch, dinner)

 - 6 Months to Adult – 2 times per day (breakfast and dinner)

 Our pups are currently eating Petcurean – Go!
-Duck Puppy Food.
-We prefer grain-free options for food.
+Salmon without grain.
+It is an all life stages food.
 You can order your free sample and find a local retailer: Petcurean

 Pups should have unrestricted access to water from morning until about 7pm.
 Limiting water in the evening will help limit your pups need to toilet in the night.